sanathbeedu/escvape/README.md

 - **No Cloud Storage**: Images and videos never leave the device
 - **Encrypted Storage**: SQLite databases with integrity checks
 - **GDPR Compliant**: No personal data sent to external servers

+## 🔒 Security & Privacy

+This app is designed for local, on-device monitoring, but it has powerful access that you should understand before using or distributing it.

+### What the App Can Access
+- **Local Images & Folders**: Any images you select for analysis, including Apple Photos (when you enable that feature). macOS will request appropriate permissions.
+- **Screen Content (Self-Monitoring)**: When self/parental monitoring is enabled, the app can capture parts of the screen for analysis, specifically Safari when it is frontmost and on YouTube. macOS will require **Screen Recording** permission.
+- **App & File Integrity (Protection)**: The App Protection system monitors certain files and processes on the device to detect tampering or removal.

+### What Data Is Stored
+- **Detection Results**: Stored in local SQLite databases (`jobs.db`, `monitoring.db`, `protection.db`), including filenames, detection timestamps, and confidence scores.
+- **Monitoring Sessions**: Device IDs, parent emails, and high-level monitoring statistics.
+- **Protection State**: Whether protection is enabled for a device and any tamper alerts.

+All of this data remains **on the local machine**.
+There is no built-in cloud upload of images or databases.

+### Email & Notifications
+- Email alerts use credentials provided via environment variables (e.g. `NOTIFICATION_EMAIL`, `NOTIFICATION_PASSWORD`).
+- For safety, always use **app-specific passwords** where possible (e.g. Gmail App Passwords) and never commit credentials into source control.

+### Recommended Safe Practices
+- **Explain Monitoring**: Inform users (especially children) that monitoring is enabled and what it does.
+Ensure compliance with local laws.
+- **Limit Network Exposure**: Run the bundled app (which uses `127.0.0.1`) or otherwise avoid exposing the API server publicly on the network.
+- **Protect the Device**: Use OS-level security such as macOS user accounts and FileVault to protect local databases.
+- **Review Permissions**: Periodically review macOS Privacy & Security settings (Screen Recording, Files & Folders, Photos) to ensure they match your intent.

 ## 📊 Database Schema